Project Management for Musicians

 Mareika McLaughlin is an online course developer at Berklee Online with more than 10 years of experience working in project management in various fields both internationally and domestically.
 In Cape Verde, Mareika founded the country’s first rugby union, organized and ran national championships for five consecutive years, got the entire project funded by Coca Cola, and even had the project reviewed by the International Rugby Board.
 In the US she started and managed a massive flipped classroom project for the Massachusetts International Academy and their partner company in Beijing, China, Cernet Education.
 Mareika holds a Master’s degree in Education from Boston University and a CAPM certification from the Project Management Institute.
 She is a seasoned and dedicated teacher and she is passionate about project management.

-When taken for credit, Project Management for Musicians can be applied towards these associated programs:
+When taken for credit, Project Management for Musicians can be applied towards the completion of these related programs: